-The victim of horrifically unjust religious persecution, could Mary Dyer’s spirit still haunt the oldest city park in the US?
+The victim of horrifically unjust religious persecution, could Mary Dyer’s spirit still haunt the oldest city park in the U.S.?

 As you walk through Boston Common, keep your ears open.
 For centuries, visitors have spoken of ghostly noises; disembodied voices sobbing or wailing, pleading for mercy, shackles clanging, creaking branches where the old Great Elm used to stand.

 If these grounds could talk, they would weep.
 The Common is home to the Central Burying Ground and former home of the Great Elm, which was used for public hangings.
-To this day the crime rate in the area is unfortunately high.
+To this day, the crime rate in the area is unfortunately high.

 This woman is possibly the most prevalent specter that visitors to the Common claim to have seen.

 Local legend has it that this may be the ghost of Mary Dyer, whose unnecessary death by hanging serves today as a grim reminder of humanity’s darker side.

-Mary Dyer was hung by the Massachusetts colonial government in 1660.
+Mary Dyer was hanged by the Massachusetts colonial government in 1660.
 Almost 300 years later, her statue was installed outside the east wing of the Massachusetts State House, just north of the Boston Common.

 Many writers through the years have claimed that Mary Dyer was hanged in the Boston Common.
 That event would certainly lead people to believe her ghost may continue to haunt the area, and public hangings are known to have happened there.
-However, more recent research indicates this isn’t true.

 Contrary to popular belief, hangings in the 17th century didn’t take place in the Boston Common.
 The Puritan colonists fancied Boston as a

 Instead, hangings took place at the aptly named Boston Neck (also called Roxbury Neck).
 This was a narrow strip of land that once connected the peninsula of Boston to mainland Massachusetts.

 Mary was not hanged in the Boston Common.
 For that reason, should we assume that the spirit occasionally seen weeping on the grounds of the Common is not hers?

 Not so fast.
-Mary’s memorial statue sits Just off the northeast corner of Boston Common.
+Mary’s memorial statue sits just off the northeast corner of Boston Common.
 Memorials exist to make sure we don’t forget our past, and the spirits of those memorialized are known to be seen around them.